 Thus the Baseline Document forms a basis for any future assessment of changes in operations, and is therefore an important tool in the management of any future dredging operations in the tidal Thames.
 Therefore the document must be reviewed and amended regularly to reflect changes in practices, as well as in protection or additional sites.
 Once produced the baseline document is approved by the competent authority, which is Natural England, and then published for any operator to use.
 A Link to the current document can be found below.

-A full copy of the current Baseline Document is available here (PDF file - 7.43mb) produced and improved in 2014.
+A full PDF copy of the current Baseline Document is available here, produced and improved in 2018.

 Dredging Conservation Assessment